fxstein/todo/README.md

-# todo - AI-Agent TODO Tracker
+# todo.ai - For AI Agents and Humans

 **Simple, zero-interaction TODO management for AI agents**